liuchg5/framework/readme.txt

 if not timeout check:
 7000conncet, 500ms, 11000msg/sec is bottleneck, id < 5
 heap has problem, it doesnot work. quick sort is ok.

+===== 2013-07-29 Night =====
+timeout improve:
+1. using flag to make less amout to qsort
+2. 1s to timeout() to reduse cpu cost the performace is beatiful:
+6000connect, 500ms, 10000msg/sec is bottleneck, id < 10
+7000connect, 500ms, 11000msg/sec is bootleneck, id = 0